 In order to graduate from the Wake County Public School System, a student must earn a minimum of four credits in mathematics.
-More information on typical math course sequences can be found at https://tinyurl.com/2021MathSequence.
+More information on typical math course sequences can be found at Math Sequences.
 Please note that this document does not include every possible path.
 Please talk with your school counselor about which path is best for you / your student.